apache/mxnet/cpp-package/README.md

 # MXNet C++ Package

-To build the package, please refer to <https://mxnet.incubator.apache.org/get_started/build_from_source.html#build-the-c-package>.
+To build the package, please refer to [this guide](<https://github.com/apache/incubator-mxnet/blob/master/docs/install/build_from_source.md#build-the-c-package>).

 A basic tutorial can be found at <https://mxnet.incubator.apache.org/tutorials/c++/basics.html>.